netbox-community/netbox/docs/development/adding-models.md

 Create a GraphQL object type for the model in `graphql/types.py` by subclassing the appropriate class from `netbox.graphql.types`.

+**Note:** GraphQL unit tests may fail citing null values on a non-nullable field if related objects are prefetched.
+You may need to fix this by setting the type annotation to be `= strawberry_django.field(select_related=["policy"])` or similar.

 Also extend the schema class defined in `graphql/schema.py` with the individual object and object list fields per the established convention.

 ## 14. Add tests